blast-project/OuterExtensionBundle/README.md

 # SymfonyLibrinfoOuterExtensionBundle
-Provides entities outer extension for Symfony bundles
+Provides outer extensions for Doctrine entities in Symfony bundles